inBeat/inbeat-website/content/articles/slash-your-cost-per-conversion.md

 ##### Hire Your Influencers

-Hiring your influencers to be brand ambassadors is a great way to generate IGC regularly.
+Hiring your influencers to be long-term ambassadors is a great way to generate IGC regularly.
 These ambassadors will also build more trust for your brand, considering the ongoing access you get to their audiences.

-**Make it fun for your creators to be part of your ambassador program.** Pay a fixed sum each month, share exclusive offers, make them part of your product decisions, and give the brand swag they need to rock across their social media.
+**Make it fun for your creators to be part of your ambassador program.**

+Pay a fixed sum each month, share exclusive offers, make them part of your product decisions, and give the brand swag they need to rock across their social media.
 Proper equipment will incentivize your network to share their belonging to your brand.

 ##### Share Their Audience